aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 1. Maximize agility, scalability, and availability
 2. Enable the full capability of the AWS cloud and do not artificially limit capabilities based on lowest common denominator supported capabilities of other cloud providers
-4. Be adaptable to evolving technological capabilities in the underlying platform being used in the architecture
+4. Be adaptable to evolving technological capabilities in the underlying platform being used in the *AWS Secure Environment Architecture*
 5. Allow for seamless auto-scaling and provide unbounded bandwidth as bandwidth requirements increase (or decrease) based on actual customer load (a key aspect of the value proposition of cloud computing)
 6. High availability is paramount: the design stretches across two physical AWS Availability Zones (AZ), such that the loss of any one AZ does not impact application availability.
 The design can be easily extended to a third availability zone.
 7. Least Privilege: all principals in the accounts are intended to operate with the lowest-feasible permission set.